 Last train from Khemkaran and a buried treasure - Deepak Salwan

 July 1947, summer heat was scorching the plains of Punjab.
 A feeling of impending doom gripped the village of Padhana; a small hamlet near Lahore, which was earmarked to be in Pakistan after partition.
 There were rumors that a bunch of Muslims are going to attack the village during the night to kill and loot all Hindus in the village.
 An air of tension gripped the male members of a Haveli ( a big multiroom house).
 A decision was made ; all ladies of the house were to leave in the dark of the night and walk to a nearby village which was to come under India after partition.
 An old lady and four little girls ( age 16-9) started their 34ish Km journey on foot, which passed through a pond and eventually land in Naushehra ( Village in Indian Army control).
 Male members reached through a different route.
 All livestock , all expensive clothes and utensils left behind as it is and were entrusted with friends and neighbours.
 Jewellery was buried underground.
 Everyone believed that once the riots are over they will get back to their respective homes – that wasn’t to happen.
-A treasure remained buried in that Haveli.
+A treasure and a hope remained buried in that Haveli.

 18 years later; one of the young girls who walked from that Haveli that night was now a young woman and was working as a teacher in the Indian Punjab border village of Khemkaran.